anuket-project/RM/doc/ref_model/chapters/chapter01.rst

-**Problem statement:** Based on community consultations, including Telco operators, technology suppliers, and software developers, it is understood that there are significant technical, operational, and business challenges to the development and deployment of Virtual Network Functions (VNF) and Cloud-Native Network Functions (CNF), due to the lack of a common cloud infrastructure platform.
+**Problem statement:** Based on community consultations, including Telco operators, technology suppliers, and software developers, it is understood that there are significant technical, operational, and business challenges to the development and deployment of Virtual Network Functions (VNF) and Cloud-Native Network Functions (CNF), due to the lack of a common cloud infrastructure.
 These include, but are not limited to, the following:

-- Higher development costs, due to the need to develop virtualised/containerised network applications on multiple custom platforms for each operator.
+- Higher development costs, due to the need to develop custom versions of virtualised/cloud-native network applications for each operator's custom environment.
 - Increased complexities, due to the need to maintain multiple versions of applications to support each custom environment.
 - Lack of testing and validation commonalities, leading to inefficiencies and increased time to market.
 While the